tardate/LittleCodingKata/README.md

-# 311 Little Coding Katas
+# 312 Little Coding Katas

-> Latest addition:sparkles: [CSV to Markdown Tables](./python/csv2md) - Options for converting comma-separated value data into markdown tables, including python scripts, command line utilities, online tools, and editor extensions.
+> Latest addition:sparkles: [CSV to Markdown Tables (Ruby)](./ruby/csv2md) - How to convert comma-separated value data into markdown tables with ruby

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about